Tips for Doing Keto with Lactose Intolerance or Dairy Allergies

 These symptoms are most common in infants and children and are typically outgrown by 3-5 years of age.

-How to try a 1-month lactose- and dairy-free trial
+How to try a 1-month lactose- and dairy-free diet

 If you’re unsure whether or not you have a lactose or dairy intolerance, try removing it for one month.
 This will allow enough time for the gut to heal and lingering side-effects to resolve.
 After a month, and depending on how you feel, you can try slowly adding back small quantities of high-fat, low-lactose dairy products like heavy cream and cheese.
 Observe if you feel better, worse, or the same.
 Depending on your response, you can start adding in other forms of dairy, like sour cream and soft cheese.
 If symptoms return, well… there’s your answer.